joergen-vs/73027c42-c2cd-4c62-b1f4-2532c0eb8dab/usage/aspirations/addml-classes.md

 * [record](#record)
 #### Properties
 * definitionReference `Reference to definition-object which contains the description of the file`
-* typeReference `Reference to type-object which contains how the file is read.`
+* typeReference `Reference to structureType-object which contains how the file is read.`
 * info
   * numberOf `Contains a reference to a type of record, and the number of times it occurs in the file.`
     * recordIdentifier `Name of record-object`